Short Order Benedict Burger [CLOSED]

 Short Order reimagines eggs Benedict with a ham and pork patty and aged Cheddar cheese.

-When Nancy Silverton, her late friend and fellow chef Amy Pressman, and business partner Bill Chait first set out to redefine the modern L.A. burger destination with Short Order/strong>, brunch was not the main focus, though they did foreshadow the meal in the far right column of a paper place mat menu in December.
-The following month, Short Order executive chef Christian Page rolled out weekend brunch at the sleek two-story building on the perimeter of the Original Farmers Market, featuring a compact but compelling menu that pays tribute to Americana.
+Nancy Silverton, her late friend, chef Amy Pressman, and business partner Bill Chait set out to redefine the modern L.A. burger destination.
+Brunch was not an initial focus at Short Order/strong>.
+However, they did foreshadow the meal in the paper place mat menu’s far right column in December.
+The following month, Short Order executive chef Christian Page rolled out weekend brunch.
+A compact but compelling brunch menu pays tribute to Americana at this sleek two-story building on the Original Farmers Market perimeter.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.